designstem/projects/tattoo/index.md

 1. Read the full article from The Harvard Gazette (link in Credits).
 2. Which other uses do they mention, besides indicating glucose level and dehydration level?
-3. Think of other uses/functions that would be interesting.
+3. Think of different other applications/functions that would be interesting.

 <br>